Roma McLaughlin

-Roma McLaughlin (born 6 March 1998) is an Irish footballer who plays as a midfielder for Fortuna Hjørring and has appeared for the Republic of Ireland women's national team.
+Roma McLaughlin (born 6 March 1998) is an Irish footballer who plays as a midfielder for Shelbourne and has appeared for the Republic of Ireland women's national team.

 Club career

 Youth career

 McLaughlin played during her youth career with Greencastle United in Greencastle, County Donegal, until 2015.
 In 2013, Mclaughlin helped Moville Community College win the National Cup for Schools.

 Peamount United

 McLaughlin played for Peamount United for two seasons, joining for the 2015–16 season.
 In 2015, she was selected as the WNL Young Player of the Year.
 During the shortened 2016 season, McLaughlin played well again, being nominated for the WNL Young Player of the Year award again.
 In both seasons she was selected for the Team of the Year.

 Shelbourne

 McLaughlin joined Shelbourne in January 2017.
 In her first season with the club, she scored 11 goals.
 She then re-signed with the club ahead of the 2018 season.
 In July 2018, McLaughlin was nominated for the Continental Tyres Women's National League Player of the Month award.